laureny17/appreader-frontend/api-spec.md

 ### POST /api/ApplicationAssignments/getNextAssignment

 **Description:** Assigns the next eligible application to a user for review.
+Automatically expires assignments older than 12 hours.

 **Requirements:**

-- The user has no current assignment for this event.
+- The user has no current assignment for this event, or their current assignment is older than 12 hours.

 **Effects:**

+- If the user has an assignment older than 12 hours, it is deleted.
+- If the user has a valid current assignment, it is returned.
-- Selects an application the user has not read/skipped and that has the fewest reads so far.
+- Otherwise, selects an application the user has not read/skipped and that has the fewest reads so far.
-- Creates a new `CurrentAssignment` record.
+- Creates a new `CurrentAssignment` record (if no valid assignment existed).

 **Request Body:**
 {